maldoinc/wireup/docs/pages/lifetimes_and_scopes.md

 ```

 !!! note "Scope Required"
-    Only singletons may be resolved using the base container instance.
+    Only singletons may be resolved using the root container instance.
 Scoped and Transient dependencies must
     be resolved within a scope to ensure proper cleanup of resources.

-    Singleton dependencies will be cleaned up when the container's `.close()` method is called.
+    Singleton dependencies will be cleaned up when the root container's `.close()` method is called.
+    Transient dependencies are cleaned up when the **scope that created them** closes.

 ## Lifetime Summary